wireless-broadband-alliance/captive-behavior/index.md

  * The CPMB disappears and the device disconnects from the network when focus is changed to another app, such as SMS or email.

- * Most of external services (file system, applications and etc.) are not accessible from CPMB.
+ * Most external services (file system, applications and etc.) are not accessible from CPMB.
 There are various differences in device behavior in pre-authentiecated vs post-authenticated states, along with many limitations including memory usage, local storage, Javascript support etc.

 <a name="ios"></a>